Home Care Specialty Pharmacy

 - Regular follow-up — Getting your medications and medical supplies quickly and efficiently is important.
 We will be in close contact with you during your treatment, provide refill reminders, and will be your healthcare advocate.

 - Insurance benefits — Treatment can be costly, and we will help you navigate through the complexities of the healthcare system to explore every option available to you.
 Our relationships with insurers will help provide you with information and explanations of your prescription and medical insurance benefits.

 - Delivery — We offer fast and convenient delivery to your home, workplace, or the location you prefer.
-A staff member will contact you 5 to 7 days prior to your refill due date to coordinate the medications you need, update your medical and insurance records, and set up a delivery date.
+A staff member will contact you 7-10 days prior to your refill due date to coordinate the medications you need, update your medical and insurance records, and set up a delivery date.